Therapeutic exercises after removal of the uterus and ovaries. Kegel exercises after hysterectomy

 General principles of postoperative rehabilitation

-What measures are taken immediately after the operation
+What measures are taken immediately after surgery?

 During the first 24 hours after removal of the uterus, all measures must be taken to exclude the occurrence of complications, blood loss from internal bleeding, the occurrence of inflammatory processes, the penetration of infections and the elimination of painful symptoms.
 This period is the most important in the early stages of rehabilitation.